 Download the handout for my favorite double cleansing routine - click here.

 How do you know if your cleanser is effective or not?

 An effective cleanser does a thorough job of cleansing the skin without being too harsh.
 If your skin feels tight and dry after you've cleansed, you should probably reevaluate your cleanser.
-If you're having to cleanse multiple times because once just doesn't get the job done, then you may want to reevaluate.
+If you're having to cleanse multiple times because once just doesn't get the job done, then you may want to also reevaluate.
 Keep in mind that heavy makeup and sunscreens may require more than one cleanse.